 Execution: Structure / Plot / Pacing / Characters / Dialogue

 Pathway to Audience

-Ready to Make: Necessary Funding in Place / Achievable / IP
+Practical: Ready to Make/ Necessary Funding and Team in Place / Achievable / IP

 Here is a link with more detail on how the criteria are assessed.